ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 ===================

-Each ESC must go through a one-time manual setup using an `FTDI cable <http://store.jdrones.com/cable_ftdi_6pin_5v_p/cblftdi5v6p.htm>`__ to define it's UAVCAN Node Id and motor number.
+Each ESC must go through a one-time manual setup using an `FTDI cable <http://store.jdrones.com/cable_ftdi_6pin_5v_p/cblftdi5v6p.htm>`__ to define its UAVCAN Node Id and motor number.
 In future versions of ArduPilot this will be replaced with a setup procedure using the mission planner (and other GCSs).